 The Developing Evidence Enriched Practice (DEEP) approach to service and workforce development

 The popularity of the BBC programme ‘The Great British Bake Off’ is proof that everyone enjoys a piece of cake, especially when it has been made to perfection.
 However, baking a good cake is more complicated than it seems.
-It requires the careful selection of ingredients, which then have to be combined in the right amounts, in the right order and in right way.
+It requires the careful selection of ingredients, which then have to be combined in the right amounts, in the right order and in the right way.
 Careful attention also has to be paid to the cooking process, to avoid it being either burnt or soggy.
 It’s much the same when it comes to making good public services like health and social services.
 The Developing Evidence-Enriched Practice approach has five key elements, all of which need to be addressed.
 These elements emerged through a collaborative action research project funded by the JRF A Better Life programme.
 Here is the full report.

 Element 1: Valuing and empowering all of the people involved in the project (the happy and creative chefs):

 Senior managers must support participants to be creative and able to experiment with ideas.
 Trusting relationships need to be developed between everyone involved, so people can be honest, feel safe, experiment and learn from mistakes.
-People needed to feel appreciated and their successes (even in little things) celebrated.
+People need to feel appreciated and their successes (even in little things) celebrated.

 Element 2: Valuing and using a range of evidence (the ingredients):

-It is important to start with ‘what matters’ to everyone involved, which means that four main types of evidence need to be considered – research, the views and experiences of people and carers, the expertise of frontline staff and organisational concerns including policy.
-Each type of evidence needs to be valued and included, even when they appear to conflict, This can lead to creative ideas and solutions to complex issues.
+It is important to start with ‘what matters’ to everyone involved, which means that four main types of evidence need to be considered – research, the views and experiences of people and carers, the expertise of frontline staff, and organisational concerns, including policy.
+Each type of evidence needs to be valued and included, even when they appear to conflict.
+This can lead to creative ideas and solutions to complex issues.

 Element 3: Preparing the evidence, so that it was interesting and relevant (preparing the ingredients):